nystudio107/dotenvy/README.md

 # Dotenvy

-Output .env key/value variable pairs as Apache, Nginx, and shell equivalents
+Speed up your production sites by ditching .env for key/value variable pairs as Apache, Nginx, and shell equivalents

 ## Requirements